PerlAlien/Alien-Build/README.md

 directory.
 If you store a single file in the directory, [Alien::Build](https://metacpan.org/pod/Alien::Build) will assume that it is an archive, which will be processed by the extract hook below.
-If you store multiple files, [Alien::Build](https://metacpan.org/pod/Alien::Build) will assume that you have already performed the archive step and proceed to the build hook next.
+If you store multiple files, [Alien::Build](https://metacpan.org/pod/Alien::Build) will assume the current directory is the source root.
 If no files are stored at all, an exception with an appropriate diagnostic will be thrown.

 **Note**: If you register this hook, then the fetch, decode and sort hooks will NOT be called.